lastlink/docs-1/1-getting-started/3-installation.md

 ### Server Preparation
 1. Check that your server meets the [requirements](docs/1-getting-started/2-requirements.md)
 2. Download and unzip the Directus package from [here](https://github.com/directus/directus/tree/build)
-3. Create a database and MySQL user with access/modify privileges on your web server
+3. Create a database and MySQL user with access/modify privileges on your server
   * You can also use an existing database, but it's worth taking a look at the typical [Directus Schema](docs/3-developer/4-schema-guide.md)
-4. Upload the files to a public directory within your web-server
+4. Upload the files to a public directory on your server
-5. Run the Directus installation script by accessing the URL where you uploaded the files
+5. Run the installation script by accessing the URL where you uploaded the files

 ----------